 The offense posted a 84 wRC+ (T-28th) with a .141 ISO (T-20th) and 25.3 K% (29th).
 This is a team that struggled to generate runs while also striking out at a high rate.
 Getting a full year out of Cruz will help, but the potential Reynolds trade negates that benefit.

 The rotation will benefit from a full year of Contreras (3.79 ERA and 1.27 WHIP in 95 IP) along with an improving Keller (3.09 ERA in the second half).
+We could also see top prospect Luis Ortiz make his debut, which would help.

 Even with Bednar throwing 51.2 innings, the bullpen was weak last year, posting a 4.44 xFIP (29th).
 It’s hard to project much improvement here, especially with a Bednar trade likely in the works at some point in the year.